univec-ai/postvec/web/docs/install/packages.md

   --repo univec-ai/stack --signer-workflow "$SIGNER"
 ```

-`--ignore-missing` is for a partial download.
-Omit it when you have the
+`--ignore-missing` supports partial downloads and should be omitted when the
-whole release.
+complete release is present.

-## 5. Confirm files, not a running worker
+## 5. Verify installed files

 ```bash
 postvec --version